 One thing we love about living in Raleigh and Wake County is that it’s not a big tourist destination like some bigger cities, and doesn’t have the big ticket tourist attractions.
-But if you’re looking for the top Raleigh attractions, look no further than this museum!
+But if you’re looking for the top Raleigh attractions, especially for things to do for families in Raleigh, look no further than this museum!

 In fact, Raleigh is well known for its quality and quantity of museums (many free), and has often been referred to as the “Smithsonian of the South”.